 - Champion freedom of speech – say what it needed to be said.

 - Validate your reality and trust your version of what happened, even if it is disputed.
 This will be your testimony and an act of redemption.

 - Learn to set boundaries and try not to react.

 - Establish a support network and seek help from friends or other family members who understands what you are experiencing.

 - Stop rewarding the behavior you do not like by saying goodbye, hanging up the phone, or excusing yourself to take a walk.
 Instead, lay the ground rule that you will listen, but your parents must not discount your feelings and memories.

 - Get some space, meditate, and take a break.
 Dedicate time to relax, practice wellness, and improve your physical and mental health.

-- Snap communication ties if you are an adult.
+- Do not encourage boundary violation and snap communication ties if you are an adult.
 Choose when to call, text, and visit your parents.

 - Recognize there will never be accountability.
 Therefore, stop asserting yourself because parents acknowledging their toxic, damaging actions is not in the cards.